Burns and scalds

 In the 'olden days' people would use butter, flour, cucumber, tomato or even toothpaste on a small burn.
 These would all exclude [keep out] air so the burnt skin did not feel so painful but they should not be used any more.

-Use cold water and then covering with a special burns dressing works much better (and is not as messy!)
+Using cold water and then covering with a special burns dressing works much better, helps to make sure that the burnt area does not get infected (and is not as messy!)
+If you don't have a special burns dressing, cover the burnt area with clingwrap until the person can get the proper dressing.
 For the right way to deal with burns see our topic First aid - burns.

 ways of preventing burns and scalds

 The very best way to treat burns is to stop them happening.

 Look at the pictures.
 What can you see that might cause someone to be burned?